School Name: Orchard Primary School

 - Concerns raised by the child

-- A child finds learning difficult
+- A child is finding learning difficult

 - Child performing well below age related expectations